dabslee/Assistant/README.md

 To run the program, run *game.py* using Python 3.7 (32 bit).

+## Changing Rina to a Different Character
+In this beta version, you can change Rina into a different character, changing her appearance and name.
+To do this, simply open up `skins.txt` and move the line that describes the character you want to the top of the file.

 ## Adding to the Conversational Script
 To add to the prompts that Rina can respond to, open up *chatbox.txt*.
 In the text file, add entries between the `%start%` and the `%end%` lines following the format below:
 ```